paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_call.md

 ## Possible errors

 - If the networking part of the behaviour fails, then an `{"event": "inaccessible"}` notification is generated (as explained above).
-- If the `followSubscription` is invalid or stale, then `"result": "disjoint"` is returned (as explained above).
+- If the `followSubscription` is invalid or stale, then `"result": "limitReached"` is returned (as explained above).
 - A JSON-RPC error is generated if the `followSubscription` corresponds to a follow where `withRuntime` was `̀false`.
 - A JSON-RPC error is generated if the block hash passed as parameter doesn't correspond to any block that has been reported by `chainHead_unstable_follow`.
 - A JSON-RPC error is generated if the `followSubscription` is valid but the block hash passed as parameter has already been unpinned.